BoysTownOrg/chapro/README.md

 Installation

-Please install ARSC and SIGPRO from https://github.com/BTNRH before installing CHAPRO.
+Install BTNRH libraries for streaming audio (ARSC) and basic signal processing (SigPro) from repos https://github.com/BTNRH/arsc and https://github.com/BTNRH/sigpro.

-Download CHAPRO from https://github.com/BTNRH/chapro.
+Download CHAPRO repo from https://github.com/BTNRH/chapro.
 Makefiles are provided for building test programs at Linux or MinGW command lines.
 A solution file is provided in the VS9 folder for building under Visual Studio.
 Note: when running test programs under VS, set the "Working Directory" to "..".
 Test program inputs and outputs are located in the subdirectory "test".

 API Reference

-The API is described in the User Manual at https://github.com/BTNRH/chapro/blob/master/chapro.pdf.
+The API is described in the User Manual at https://github.com/BoysTownorg/chapro/blob/master/chapro.pdf.

 Tests